-The awardees will be presented with a commemorative plaque at a ceremony in late 2019.
+The awardees will be presented with a commemorative plaque in late 2020.
+Due to social distancing measures related to COVID-19, the exact format of the awards ceremony will not be confirmed until Autumn 2020.
 The winners will also be profiled through an extensive media and online communications campaign.